Share this entry

 The unstoppable forces of cloud and agile development are driving momentous changes in how enterprises build, deploy, and run applications.
-These shifts have many implications – here are four very important ones.
+These shifts have many implications, including cloud data sprawl , and these four very important ones.

 According to the 2018 IDG Cloud Computing Research, 73% of companies have adopted cloud technology, with executives driving their companies to be 100% in the cloud.
 IDG analysis predicts there will be a continued aggressive shift to cloud technology, and predicts that in 18 months SaaS will be in use at 95% of companies, IaaS at 83%, and PaaS at 73%.
 Gartner assumes that by 2025 80% of enterprises will have shut down their traditional data centers, compared to 10% today.

 Clouds and Cloud Accounts Multiply (a lot)

 RightScale says that 80% of the companies in the cloud have adopted a multi-cloud strategy using multiple providers such as Amazon, Microsoft, Google, IBM, Oracle, and Alibaba.
 Also, the ease and benefits of creating cloud accounts ensure that having many AWS/GCP cloud accounts or Azure subscriptions is the norm.
 It is not unusual for enterprises to have hundreds (and in some cases thousands) of cloud accounts.